 Most concerns can be dealt with informally, by the Class Teacher.
-Should this prove unsuccessful, the complaint should be referred to the Headteacher in the first instance unless the complaint is about the Headteacher.
-If this fails, there is a formal procedure available through the Governing Body, or specific procedures through the Local Authority.
-If parents wish to complain to Governors, this can be done through the School Office.
+Should this prove unsuccessful, the complaint should be referred to the phase lead in the first instance and then the Headteacher.
+If the complaint fails to be resolved, there is a formal procedure available through the Governing Body.
+If parents wish to complain to Governors if it remains unresolved, this can be done through the School Office.
 Please use a sealed envelope, marked 'confidential', addressed to the Chair of the Governing Body.
+If the complaint is about the head teacher, this needs to be addressed by the Chair of the Governing Body.
 The Chair's school email address can also be made available.
 The Complaints Policy/Procedure is available to read on the school's website.